-It is very common to see the terms electronic signature and digital signature used as synonyms.
+It is very common to see the terms electronic digital and electronic signature used as synonyms.
 Many people believe that their meanings are identical.
 However, these solutions are not interchangeable and have different uses.

 Therefore, in this post we are going to define these concepts and their characteristics so you can recognise the main differences between them.

 Electronic digital and electronic signature: Technology for digital communication

 For years, companies have been using a large number of electronic communication solutions to certify digital identities or protect communications on a network.
 Within this market, the electronic signature and digital signature have led the way in this business transformation.

 However, it is still necessary to clarify these concepts, due to the confusion from users who, despite being more and more knowledgeable about technology, often think that an electronic signature and a digital one are the same.

 Therefore, although they share certain characteristics, they are different.
 We look at each of them below and the reasons why they have become so widely used in both the private and public sector.